netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

 Perform the following steps to deploy the Citrix ingress controller.

-1. Create Citrix ADC VPX login credentials using Kubernetes secret.
+1. Create Netscaler VPX login credentials using Kubernetes secret.

         kubectl create secret  generic nslogin --from-literal=username=<azure-vpx-instance-username> --from-literal=password=<azure-vpx-instance-password>

-   **Note:** The Citrix ADC VPX user name and password should be the same as the credentials set while creating Citrix ADC VPX on Azure.
+   **Note:** The Netscaler VPX user name and password should be the same as the credentials set while creating Netscaler VPX on Azure.

-2. Using SSH, configure a SNIP in the Citrix ADC VPX, which is the secondary IP address of the Citrix ADC VPX.
-This step is required for the Citrix ADC to interact with pods inside the Kubernetes cluster.
+2. Using SSH, configure a SNIP in the Netscaler VPX, which is the secondary IP address of the Netscaler VPX.
+This step is required for the Netscaler to interact with pods inside the Kubernetes cluster.

         add ns ip <snip-vpx-instance-private-ip> <vpx-instance-primary-ip-subnet>

-   -  `snip-vpx-instance-private-ip` is the dynamic private IP address assigned while adding a SNIP during the Citrix ADC VPX instance creation.
+   -  `snip-vpx-instance-private-ip` is the dynamic private IP address assigned while adding a SNIP during the Netscaler VPX instance creation.

-   - `vpx-instance-primary-ip-subnet` is the subnet of the primary private IP address of the Citrix ADC VPX instance.
+   - `vpx-instance-primary-ip-subnet` is the subnet of the primary private IP address of the Netscaler VPX instance.

-     To verify the subnet of the private IP address, SSH into the Citrix ADC VPX instance and use the following command.
+     To verify the subnet of the private IP address, SSH into the Netscaler VPX instance and use the following command.